 Difference between Regular and Direct mutual funds:

-- As the name suggest Direct Funds are those mutual funds which you have bought directly from the mutual fund company through their website or application.
+- As the name suggests Direct Funds are those mutual funds that you have bought directly from the mutual fund company through their website or application.

-- But Regular Funds, what you have bought through a broker or distributor, and In regular mutual funds company pays commission to the intermediary but it will not be deducted from your installments and then recovered as an expense from your Mutual Fund plan.
+- But Regular Funds, are what you have bought through a broker or distributor, and In regular mutual funds company pays a commission to the intermediary that will not be deducted from your installments and then recovered as an expense from your Mutual Fund plan.

 Note: When are investing in Mutual Funds return you make on a direct plan is higher by approximately 0.5% for equity funds and approximately 0.2% for debt funds